 Mining drills can double as retractable lander legs

-Undertale: Toriel, a powerful fire mage, uses magic to light her stove.
+Undertale: Toriel, a powerful fire mage, uses magic to cook her dinner.